henrikgruner/Sorting/Readme.md

 Best case: O(n) with O(1) swaps
 Average case: O(n^2)

 Even though it looks just as bad as bubble sort, it is way better in reality.
+(As seen in the example under)

 #### How does it work
 Iterate through the list, if the next item is lesser than the current item:
 Find the right position in the list backwards.

 1, 5, 6, 7, 2, 4

 -> 1, 2, 5, 6, 7, 4

 -> 1, 2, 4, 5, 6, 7

 ### Merge sort
 Divide and conquer algorithm.
 Running time O(nlogn)